 The administrative side of managing a small business is important.
 If you don’t stay on top of tasks, you may quickly find yourself falling behind in responding to emails, bills, or client reports.
 Staying on top of administrative tasks is critical to keeping your business functioning smoothly.
 Follow these six tips to manage your administrative work and stay productive.

-1. Prioritize Tasks
+1. Order Tasks By Priority

-2. Create Templates
+2. Work with Templates

 Create a template for every form you use so you don’t have to reinvent the wheel each time you need to send something out.
 Invoices, proposals, and billing statements have standard forms that you can customize.
-This way, you to simply plug in new information rather than creating a form from scratch or spending time finding an old one to copy.
+This way, you simply plug in new information rather than creating a form from scratch or spending time finding an old one to copy.

-5. Maintain Up-To-Date Inventories to Limit Errands
+5. Keep Up-To-Date Inventories to Limit Errands